koordinator-sh/website/docs/user-manuals/capacity-scheduling.md

 ### Configurations

-Multi-Hierarchy-ElasticQuota-Management is *Enabled* by default.
+Capacity-Scheduling is *Enabled* by default.
 You can use it without any modification on the koord-descheduler config.

-## Use Multi-Hierarchy-ElasticQuota-Management
+## Use Capacity-Scheduling

 ### Quick Start by Label